 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

 Affected chickens may initially develop white, powdery spots and wrinkled crusts with scabs along their comb and wattles.
-As the infection progresses, the fungus will start to spread to other areas of their head, causing the skin to thicken and appear crusty and scaly.
-In long-standing or severe cases it may result in permanent damage to their beak and eyelids.
+As the infection progresses, the fungus will start to spread to other areas of the head, causing the skin to thicken and appear crusty and scaly.
+In long-standing or severe cases it may result in permanent damage to the beak and eyelids.

 Transmission